django/channels/docs/introduction.rst

 Introduction
 ============

 Welcome to Channels!

-Channels changes Django to weave asynchronous code underneath and through Django's synchronous core, allowing Django projects to handle not only HTTP, but protocols that require long-running connections too - WebSockets, MQTT, chatbots, amateur radio, and more.
+Channels wraps Django's native asynchronous view support, allowing Django projects to handle not only HTTP, but protocols that require long-running connections too - WebSockets, MQTT, chatbots, amateur radio, and more.

 It does this while preserving Django's synchronous and easy-to-use nature, allowing you to choose how you write your code - synchronous in a style like